Lee15946/AWSInAction/SolutionArchitectProfessional/VPC.md

 ### Direct Connect - Link Aggregation Groups

-- Get increased speed and failover by summing up exisitng DX connections into a logical one
+- Get increased speed and failover by summing up existing DX connections into a logical one
 - Can aggregate up to 4 connections (active-active mode)
 - Can add connections over time to the LAG
 - All connections in the LAG